 Kevin Costner Net Worth

-Kevin Costner Net Worth and Salary: Kevin Costner is an American actor, producer, and director who has a net worth of $250 million.
+Kevin Costner is an American actor, producer, and director who has a net worth of $250 million.
+At the peak of his career in the 1980s and 1990s, Kevin was one of the highest-paid actors in the world.
 During his career Costner has received two Academy Awards, two Golden Globe Awards, one Primetime Emmy Award, and two Screen Actors Guild Awards.

 Due to his father's career, the family moved relatively often around various parts of California, particularly during his teenage years.
 He attended Mt.
 Whitney High School before moving to Orange County, California, where he eventually graduated from Villa Park High School in 1973.
 He continued his education at California State University, Fullerton, graduating with a Bachelor of Arts degree in marketing and finance in 1978.